tuhulab/CompuTUrome/README.md

 - Executing from `.R` file instead of RStudio
 - Avoid transmitting `large amount of data`.
 If unavoidable, use fewer cores to avoid dumping cores.
 - Check availabilities of `dependency packages`

 ## VSCode
-`module load vscode` doesn't work!
+`module load vscode` doesn't work anymore!